 To date, CSOC has not directly paid any compensation to its NEOs.
-In connection with the plan of arrangement involving CSOC and Canso Select Opportunities Fund ("CSOF"), which became effective on September 4, 2018 (the "Arrangement"), CSOC and Canso Investment Counsel Ltd. ("Canso") entered into an operational services agreement (the "Operational Services Agreement") which provides that Canso shall provide certain day-to-day operational services to carry out the business and affairs of CSOC, including payment of employee salaries.
+In connection with the plan of arrangement involving CSOC and Canso Select Opportunities Fund ("CSOF") completed on September 4, 2018 (the "Arrangement"), CSOC and Canso Investment Counsel Ltd. ("Canso") entered into an operational services agreement (the "Operational Services Agreement") which provides that Canso perform certain day-to-day operational services to carry out the business and affairs of CSOC, including payment of employee salaries.
 See additional discussion below under "External Management Companies".